Captaincy General of Guatemala: Independence

-Map of the Provinces formed from the Captaincy General of Guatemala, including the Kingdom of Mosquitia, up to 1821.

 With the removal of Ferdinand VII during the Peninsular War, independence movements broke out in the intendancies of San Salvador and León in 1811, which were quickly suppressed.
 In 1812 the Cortes of Cádiz divided the region into two provinces: Guatemala (consisting of Guatemala, Belize, Chiapas, Honduras and El Salvador) and Nicaragua y Costa Rica.
 These provinces existed from 1812 to 1814 and once again from 1820 to 1821, the period during which the Spanish Constitution of 1812 was in effect.
 The two provinces elected seven deputies to the Cortes during the first period.

-Gabino Gainza Fernandez de Medrano, the jefe político superior (governor) of Guatemala remained the Captain General of Central America and Chiapas.
+The jefe político superior (governor) of Guatemala remained the Captain General of Central America and Chiapas.
 The Captaincy General ended in 1821 with the signing of the Act of Independence of Central America, after which the regional elite supported the Plan of Iguala and joined the First Mexican Empire by annexation.
 With the exception of Chiapas, the region peacefully seceded from Mexico in July 1823, establishing the United Provinces of Central America.
 While the region remained politically cohesive for a short time, centrifugal forces soon pulled the individual provinces apart by 1842.